History of Nintendo: Death of Satoru Iwata

 Matt Peckham wrote for Time that Iwata was "the rarest of confluences in the business world: a corporate leader with bona fide creative experience", who presided over Nintendo's "most inventive period yet" and "[shook] industry foundations" with the Wii.
 Takashi Mochizuki wrote for The Wall Street Journal that Iwata left behind a "mixed legacy" at the company, as although he led the launch of the successful DS and Wii, "the company’s share price and market presence lagged behind with the rise of games on smartphones, a trend which Mr. Iwata was long reluctant to join."
 His death led to an "outpouring of sympathy" from Nintendo's fans, who, Peckham writes, had been "so endeared" to Iwata because of his "playful, almost mischievous and refreshingly candid personal style", which fans saw in E3 and Nintendo Direct presentations.

-In September 2015, Nintendo announced Tatsumi Kimishima as Iwata's successor.
-Ollie Barder wrote for Forbes that the decision was "interesting", as Kimishima was one of the only people in the company's upper management to come from a "purely business background".
+Later that year, Nintendo announced Tatsumi Kimishima as Iwata's successor.
+The decision was notable for Kimishima being one of the only people in the history of the company's upper management to come from a "purely business background" rather than a creative one.